awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/spot_inturruption_handling.md

 ```plaintext
 echo "ECS_ENABLE_SPOT_INSTANCE_DRAINING=true" >> /etc/ecs/ecs.config
 ```
-When Amazon ECS Spot Instance draining is enabled on the instance, ECS container agent receives the Spot Instance interruption notice and places the instance in DRAINING status.
-When a container instance set to DRAINING, Amazon ECS prevents new tasks from being scheduled for placement on the container instance [Click here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/container-instance-spot.html) to learn more.
+When Amazon ECS Spot instance draining is enabled on the instance, the ECS container agent receives the Spot instance interruption notice and places the instance in DRAINING status.
+When a container instance is set to DRAINING, Amazon ECS prevents new tasks from being scheduled for placement on the container instance [Click here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/container-instance-spot.html) to learn more.

-The web application (**app.py**) we used to build docker image shows two ways to handle the EC2 Spot interruption within a docker container.
+The web application (**app.py**) we used to build Docker image shows two ways to handle the EC2 Spot interruption within a Docker container.
 This allows you to perform actions such as preventing the processing of new work, checkpointing the progress of a batch job, or gracefully exiting the application to complete the processing.

-In the first method, it polls the instance metadata service for spot interruption and display a message to the web page notifying the users (this is, of course, just for demonstration and not for real-world scenarios).
+In the first method, it polls the instance metadata service for spot interruption and displays a message to the web page notifying the users (this is, of course, just for demonstration and not for real-world scenarios).

 {{% notice warning %}}
 In a production environment, you should not provide access from the ECS tasks to the IMDS.
 We do this in this workshop for simplification.